squinkylabs/SquinkyVCV/docs/filter.md

 ## Slope control

-This is another old trick, although the only examples we can site a the moment are the Rossum Evolution filter, and in VCV the Alma ladder filter from Lindenberg Research.
-The idea is that by cross-fading between different lowpass filter slopes (6,12,18, and 24 in our case), you achieve the effect of a lowpass that is continusouly variable between these extremes.
+This is another old trick, although the only examples we can site at the moment are the Rossum Evolution filter, and in VCV the Alma ladder filter from Lindenberg Research.
+The idea is that by cross-fading between different lowpass filter slopes (6, 12, 18, and 24 in our case), you achieve the effect of a lowpass that is continuously variable between these extremes.

 In Stairway the slope control is only active when the filter is in four pole lowpass mode.
 In all other modes the control is inactive and the LEDs are dim.